1B05H1N/appsec-prodsec-reference/application-security-assessment-template.md

 - [ ] Validate data-in-transit encryption measures
 - [ ] Evaluate key management processes

-#### Mobile Application
+### Mobile Application Assessment

 Mobile Application Assessment in an application/product security review involves scrutinizing the security measures of the mobile app component of the product.
 This includes evaluating how the app handles data storage, its data transmission mechanisms with backend services, and its overall security architecture.
-The aims to identify vulnerabilities that are specific to mobile platforms to ensure that the mobile application adheres to security best practices (such as insecure data storage or weak encryption).
+The aim is to identify vulnerabilities that are specific to mobile platforms to ensure that the mobile application adheres to security best practices (such as insecure data storage or weak encryption).

 - [ ] Evaluate mobile application for insecure data storage
 - [ ] Assess the security of data transmission between mobile app and backend services

-#### API Security
+### API Security

 API Security Assessment focuses on evaluating the security mechanisms governing the application programming interfaces (APIs) used in the product or system.
 This involves testing authentication methods like OAuth or JWT, reviewing access control measures, and probing for common API vulnerabilities such as insecure direct object references or lack of rate limiting.
 The goal is to ensure that APIs are securely configured and that they do not expose the system to unauthorized access or data leakage.